 Just as there are insurance companies and attorneys working on behalf of truck drivers and trucking companies, there are lawyers who represent those who have been injured or the families of those killed because of trucking industry negligence.

-Attorneys at Joshua W. Glotzer, APC are experienced truck injury lawyers who have been defending the rights of truck accident victims against insurance companies and trucking industry attorneys on a day-to-day basis for decades.
+Attorneys at Glotzer & Leib, LLP are experienced truck injury lawyers who have been defending the rights of truck accident victims against insurance companies and trucking industry attorneys on a day-to-day basis for decades.

 Having that level of experience on your side is a necessity if you hope to hold those who did you harm accountable, as your attorney will: